Environment

 Landsnet power line mapping

 Landsnet commissioned EFLA to map a prospective and survey an existing power line.
-The aerial data collected with the drone helped Landsnet to access reliable and accurate data for the planning, design and construction of the power line.
-Lidar data has been used for line digitization and ground clearance issues.
+The aerial data helped access accurate data to plan, design and construct the power line.

 Client